Financial Security for Life

 What Our Clients Say About Us

 Financial security through insurance planning is an important part of any financial plan.
-However, it can be a challenge to find a financial advisor who is knowledgeable about insurance products that guarantee income and isn't captive to a limited number of insurance companies.
+However, it can be a challenge to find a financial advisor who is knowledgeable about insurance products that guarantee income and isn’t captive to a limited number of insurance companies.
 This can leave people working with someone who only has limited knowledge or limited options to offer when it comes to insurance products.
-At CEG Life Insurance Services, we have committed to a fiduciary duty to provide the best expertise and largest selection of companies related to insurance planning.
-We also work with CERTIFIED FINANCIAL PLANNER™ professionals to help individuals and families across the country become financially secure for life by preparing for the loss of income that inevitably occurs following three of life’s biggest challenges: death, disability, and retirement.
+At CEG Life Insurance Services, we have committed to a fiduciary duty to provide the best expertise and largest selection of companies and products related to insurance planning.
+We also work with other insurance and financial professionals to help individuals and families become financially secure for life by preparing for income needs at death, disability, college, and retirement.

 Life insurance is at the core of our business.
 We believe that life insurance is a foundational part of a comprehensive financial plan and our aim is to help you understand the policies available to you, the companies that provide those policies, and the process and cost of obtaining a life insurance policy.
 We then help you obtain the best policy for your needs, from the company of your choice, at the best available price, as well as provide you ongoing service for your life insurance policy after your purchase.